frcdesign/FRCDesign.org/docs/mechanism-fundamentals/mechanisms/powertransmission.md

 - Belts are lightweight and drive high speed mechanisms extremely well.
 - In FRC, most common belt type is HTD5, and GT2 are the second most common.
-  - Difference between the belts are the tooth profile, (GT2) has its belt teeth centers 2mm apart, while HTD5 Has their toothprofiles 5mm apart.

 <figure markdown="span">
 ![Belt](../../img/mechanism-fundamentals/belt.png){height=50% width=50%}